Welcome to Ho Chi Minh City

 Students typically attend classes for 3 hours a day, though this can vary greatly by day (some days might be 1.5 hours, while others are 6 hours).
 Class sizes can be as small as 1 to 2 students in language and elective courses, while the core course can be as large as 12 students.

-Available to students with documented need: low-distraction test environment; extra time on exams; note taker; modified deadlines and seating; audio recordings of lectures; sighted companion.
+Available to students with documented need: low-distraction test environment; extra time on exams; note taker; modified deadlines and seating; audio recordings of lectures; sighted companion; term syllabi/readings/assignments in advance.

 Language classes are held at the VLS Center, content courses are held at our host university (University of Economics, Ho Chi Minh City), and CET staff offices are housed on the first floor of the guesthouse.
 Unfortunately, the structures of all three buildings are not accessible to those in wheelchairs.